 The accompanying Proxy also provides a means for a shareholder to vote for, against or abstain from voting on the other matters to be acted upon at the Annual Meeting.
 Each Proxy will be voted in accordance with the shareholder's directions.
 Approval of our 2007 Stock Incentive Plan, ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2007 and approval of any other matters as may properly come before the meeting will require the affirmative vote of a majority of the shares of Common Stock present in person or represented by a Proxy and entitled to vote at the meeting and voting on the proposal.
 Accordingly, abstentions with respect to such proposals will have no effect on the results of the vote with respect to the proposals.
-With respect to broker non-votes, the shares will not be considered to be voting with respect to the proposal to which authority was withheld.
-Consequently, broker non-votes will not be counted with regard to such proposals, but they will have the effect of reducing the number of affirmative votes required to approve the proposals, because they reduce the number of shares voting from which a majority is calculated.
+With respect to broker non-votes, the shares will not be considered to be voting with regard to such proposals, but they will have the effect of reducing the number of affirmative votes required to approve the proposals, because they reduce the number of shares voting from which a majority is calculated.